qaul/qaul.net/docs/qaul/rust/configuration.md

   # 0.0.0.0 - the module is listening on all addresses.
   # 9229 - the port number 9229 zero means the module listens on port 9229 for incoming connections
   listen: [/ip4/0.0.0.0/udp/9229/quic-v1, /ip6/::/udp/9229/quic-v1]

+# BLE Connection Module Configuration
+# Mirrors the `active` flag on lan and internet.
+When false, the
+# BLE transport stays dormant on boot and the qaul UI / CLI need
+# to call `transports enable ble` to turn it back on.
+Persisted
+# automatically when the runtime toggle is used.
+ble:
+  active: true

 # User Accounts Configuration
 # It contains a list with all the user accounts registered on this node